 Like with every text, properly aligning it on the page matters a lot.
 So to position it on the center of the container, you have this option in the properties panel from the left, right above the text box.
 Other options here include Left, Right and Justify, the same options similar to Microsoft Word.

-As you can see here, the text is updated instantly.
+As you can see here, the text in the quote editor is updated instantly.
 Nice, right?

 Remember, you can edit the text at any time by double-clicking on it.